-Join Gerry O'Brien for an in-depth discussion in this video Catching errors with try-catch-finally, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Catching errors with try-catch-finally, part of Learning C# (2014).

 As we go back and look at this history of software…development and bring it all the way up to modern day, there's…never been an instance where an application has been deployed and has…not generated an issue or an error at some point in time.…It's just the way programming functions.…As developers we need to understand that and we need…to accept the fact that we can test our applications…as much as we want to, but as soon as you put it in the hands of the end user.…They're going to do something with the application that you had never intended…and chances are it's going to cause some kind of an application error.…